Penal Code 236.1 PC – Human Trafficking Laws in California

 This code section is meant to combat and fight against illegal human trafficking that is occurring all over the globe.
 Many people are brought into the United States every day to be illegally taken advantage of, and the United States government is actively in the business of protecting and fighting for these victims.

-They have created many laws and task forces specifically designated to protect those victims who are involved with human trafficking activities.
+They have created many laws and task forces specifically designated to protect those victims involved with human trafficking activities.